-Listen to our panel discussion on this development here and read our latest briefing here.
+Listen to our panel discussion on this development here and read our briefings here and here.

 - On 1 February 2023, in view of IBOR transition ESMA published a Final Report submitting to the European Commission draft RTSs: (i) under Article 5(2) of EMIR on the CO; and (ii) under Article 32 of MiFIR on the Derivatives Trading Obligation (DTO).
-Subject to endorsement by the Commission the RTS on the CO will enter into force on publication, and the RTS on the DTO will enter into force on application of the MiFID3/MiFIR2 package. - Draft RTS under Art 11(15) EMIR are in development, setting out supervisory procedures for initial and ongoing validation of initial margin (IM) models used to determine the level of margin requirements for uncleared over the counter (OTC) derivatives. - ESMA published final Guidelines on reporting under EMIR REFIT on 20 December 2022, providing clarification on compliance with the EMIR technical standards.
-The Guidelines apply from 29 April 2024. - Intragroup transactions: - Commission Delegated Regulation (EU) 2023/314 has extended the deferred date of the application of margin requirements for intragroup transactions to 30 June 2025. - Delegated Regulation (EU) 2023/315 has extended the deferred date of application of the CO for intragroup transactions set in the three Commission Delegated Regulations to 30 June 2025. - The European Parliament and the Council of the European Union are considering the EMIR 3.0 package during 2023.
-Once adopted, EU Member States are expected to implement the amendments set out in the proposed Directive 12 months after the date of the entry into force of the proposed Regulation.
+Subject to endorsement by the Commission the RTS on the CO will enter into force on publication, and the RTS on the DTO will enter into force on application of the MiFID3/MiFIR2 package. - Final draft RTS under Art 11(15) EMIR were published in July 2023 by the EBA, setting out supervisory procedures for initial and ongoing validation of initial margin (IM) models used to determine the level of margin requirements for uncleared over the counter (OTC) derivatives. - ESMA published final Guidelines on reporting under EMIR REFIT on 20 December 2022, providing clarification on compliance with the EMIR technical standards.
+The Guidelines apply from 29 April 2024. - Intragroup transactions: - Commission Delegated Regulation (EU) 2023/314 has extended the deferred date of the application of margin requirements for intragroup transactions to 30 June 2025. - Delegated Regulation (EU) 2023/315 has extended the deferred date of application of the CO for intragroup transactions set in the three Commission Delegated Regulations to 30 June 2025. - The European Parliament and the Council of the European Union are considering the EMIR 3.0 package during 2023 and H1 2024.
+EU Member States are expected to implement the amendments set out in the proposed Directive 12 months after the date of the entry into force of the proposed Regulation.